-The Bahamas has its own creole dialect.
+The Bahamas has its creole dialect.
 While British English is the official language, you’ll also hear accents and words or phrases influenced by various African languages.
-British English is spoken everywhere in The Bahamas, but when you travel to Staniel Cay, you’ll notice right away that locals speak with a pleasing Island dialect.
-You certainly won’t need to bring your translator to Staniel Cay in order to communicate, but it’s fun to brush up on a bit of the local language before you visit!
+British English is spoken everywhere in The Bahamas, but when you travel to Staniel Cay, you’ll notice that locals speak with a pleasing Island dialect.
+You certainly won’t need to bring your translator to Staniel Cay to communicate, but it’s fun to brush up on a bit of the local language before you visit!

 EEN NOTHIN’: A common reply to “what da wybe is?”, this means “nothing much!”

 SWITCHA: If it’s a hot day and someone offers you a glass of switcha, don’t refuse!
 “Switcha” is the Bahamian word for lemonade.
 In The Bahamas, it’s commonly made with limes instead of lemons.
 Either way, it’ll be delicious and refreshing!

 WELL MUDDA SICK!: Bahamians use this phrase to express surprise or excitement, similar to saying “you’re kidding!”
 Often it’s also shortened to “Mudda Sick!”

 DEM: This is a word Bahamians may use to refer to a group of people.
 For example, if you hear “David’s eating at the Fish Fry with Johnny dem”, it would mean David’s eating with Johnny and others.

 POTCAKE: A potcake isn’t an after-dinner treat, as you might expect, but rather a stray dog.
 Potcakes are generally mixed breeds and got their nickname from being fed leftovers or scraps from the cooking pot at the end of a meal.